csc-training/csc-env-eff/slides/05_batch_jobs.md

     - CSC's software licensing
     - Memory and/or disk demands

-# HPC serial jobs (continued)
+# HPC serial jobs 2/2
 - You can utilize parallel resources for running multiple serial jobs at the same time
     - [Array jobs](https://docs.csc.fi/computing/running/array-jobs/)
     - [GREASY jobs](https://docs.csc.fi/computing/running/greasy/)
-- pure serial resources are only available in Puhti, but **GREASY jobs** can use Mahti, as well
+- Pure serial resources are only available in Puhti, but **GREASY jobs** can use Mahti, as well

 # HPC parallel jobs

 - A parallel job distributes the calculation over several cores in order to achieve a shorter wall time (and/or a larger allocatable memory)
 - There are two major parallelization schemes: [OpenMP](https://en.wikipedia.org/wiki/OpenMP) and [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface)
-- depending on the parallellization scheme there is a slight difference between how the resource reservation is done
+   - Note, depending on the parallellization scheme there is a slight difference between how the resource reservation is done
 - [Examples of batch job skripts on Puhti](https://docs.csc.fi/computing/running/creating-job-scripts-puhti/)
 - [Examples of batch job skripts on Mahti](https://docs.csc.fi/computing/running/example-job-scripts-mahti/)

-# HPC gpu jobs
+# HPC GPU jobs

 - A graphics processing unit (GPU, a video card), is capable of doing certain type of simlutaneous calculations very efficiently
 - In order to take advantage of this power, a computer program has to be reprogrammed to be adapt to how GPU's handles data
 - CSC's gpu resources are relatively scarce and hence should be used with [particular care](https://docs.csc.fi/computing/overview/#gpu-nodes)
+    - A GPU uses 60 times more billing units than a single CPU core - see above for performance requirements

 # Interactive jobs

-- when you login to CSC's supercomputers, you end up in one of the login nodes of the computer.
-These login nodes are shared by all users and they are not intended for heavy computing.
+- When you login to CSC's supercomputers, you end up in one of the login nodes of the computer.
+    - These login nodes are shared by all users and they are [not intended for heavy computing.](https://docs.csc.fi/computing/overview/#usage-policy)
-- if you have a heavier job that still requires interactive response (e.g. graphical user interface )
+- If you have a heavier job that still requires interactive response (_e.g._ graphical user interface )
-    - allocate the resource via the the [interactive partition](https://docs.csc.fi/computing/running/interactive-usage/)
+    - >llocate the resource via the the [interactive partition](https://docs.csc.fi/computing/running/interactive-usage/)

 # Submitting, cancelling and stats of batch jobs
 - The job script file is submitted with the command: